ivangfr/springboot-vault-examples/spring-cloud-vault-approle-mysql/README.md

 ## Prerequisite

-Before running this example, make sure the environment is initialized (see [Initialize Environment](https://github.com/ivangfr/springboot-vault-examples#initialize-environment) section in the main README)
+Before running this example, make sure the environment is initialized (see [Initialize Environment](https://github.com/ivangfr/springboot-vault-examples#initialize-environment) section in the main README).

 ## Start student-service

 ### Running with Maven Wrapper

-- In a terminal, make sure you are inside `springboot-vault-examples` root folder
+- In a terminal, make sure you are inside the `springboot-vault-examples` root folder;

-- Run the following command
+- Run the following command:
   ```
   ./mvnw clean spring-boot:run \
     --projects spring-cloud-vault-approle-mysql/student-service \